fsctl/go-kalshi/README.md

 ## Instructions

-This is currently a package-only repo, so you don't need to clone and build it.
+### Using go-kalshi from another repo

-Instead, clone and build a dependent repo like [`fsctl/kot`](https://github.com/fsctl/kot) and it will pull this module in automatically.
+For an example of writing an application that depends on `go-kalshi`, check out [`fsctl/go-kalshi-usage-example`](https://github.com/fsctl/go-kalshi-usage-example).
+Follow the build instructions in that repo and it will pull in `go-kalshi` automatically.

-#### Regenerating the swagger code (optional)
+### Using the `kalshi-tool` command in this repo

+This repo contains an example command called `kalshi-tool` that supports interaction with Kalshi on the CLI.
+First, create a `.env` file modeled after the example one in the root of this repo.
+Then, build and run:

 ```
-make clean
 make
+./kalshi-tool
 ```